kalhorghazal/ICWSM-PromotionRelocation-GenderGaps/README.md

 Kalhor, G., Gardner, H., Weber, I., & Kashyap, R. (2024).
 Gender Gaps in Online Social Connectivity, Promotion and Relocation Reports on LinkedIn.
 Accepted for publication in the *Proceedings of the International AAAI Conference on Web and Social Media (ICWSM)* 2024.

 ## Dataset
-We collected the following features along with audience estimate of each combination of attributes:
+We collected the following features, along with the audience estimate, for each combination of attributes:

 * Country
 * Gender